-Our bloggers hail from different parts of the country, have different majors, and have lots to say about their lives here at Duquesne University, and, most importantly, their experiences in the McAnulty College of Liberal Arts.
-We’re working on adding more bloggers’ profiles and pictures, so be sure to check back soon!
-In the meantime, read about a few of our bloggers below.
+Our bloggers hail from different parts of the country, have different majors and duties within the College, and have lots to say about their lives here at Duquesne University, and, most importantly, their experiences in the McAnulty College of Liberal Arts.
+Say hello to our bloggers!

 Thanks for stopping by!
 My name is Alexa Brightman, and I am a freshman here at Duquesne University.
 I am originally from Jamestown, New York.
 Heard of it?
 Didn’t think so.
 It’s about three hours away from Pittsburgh and eight hours away from New York City.
 I have lived there all my life with my parents and twin sisters.
 Being that Jamestown is a place of only about thirty thousand people, the city life here in Pittsburgh is most ideal for me.
 The communal feel of Duquesne paired with the activities the city has to offer has allowed me to thrive in my first semester at college.

 I am currently studying a major in political science with a double-minor in psychology and philosophy, with my business certificate also in the mix.
 I also study the Arabic language, which has so far been my favorite aspect of academic life.
 My overall goal is to become fluent in Arabic and study law.

 I enjoy theater, long romantic walks down through the makeup store, watching hockey and baseball, literature, and reading and writing in my spare time.
 I have not joined any clubs or organizations yet, but I intend to join International Students Organization, Debate Society, and possibly a sorority here on campus.
 I am so fortunate to be able to call Duquesne home, as I can surely tell that I have blossomed here.
 Fortunately, I can say that I am right where I feel I should be.

 Feel free to reach out to me!
 I’d love to chat.
 Instagram- weblossomhere Email- email@example.com